FarouqDiaa/Hotel-Website/README.md

 ## Features
--A guest can book room, change booking details, cancel reservation, view his current and past booking, request room service, make feedback, rate rooms, make complain ,view his profile and delete it.
+- A guest can book room, change booking details, cancel reservation, view his current and past booking, request room service, make feedback, rate rooms, make complain ,view his profile and delete it.
--A receptionist can cancel guest reservation, handle guest complain, handle check-in and check-out, manage room service, view all guest bookings.
+- A receptionist can cancel guest reservation, handle guest complain, handle check-in and check-out, manage room service, view all guest bookings.
--The manager can organize and schedule events, manage staff, set staff salaries, track sponsership deals.
+- The manager can organize and schedule events, manage staff, set staff salaries, track sponsership deals.
--The website has stats about the average age of each category, and average salary, and the percentage of male and female, and total salary for each position.
+- The website has stats about the average age of each category, and average salary, and the percentage of male and female, and total salary for each position.

 ## Contributing